 Talk to your pharmacist or doctor about how to take these medications, side effects, when to stop taking the medication, and how often to take them.
 If your symptoms don’t get better after taking OTC medications, talk to your doctor about prescription medication options.

-Your health insurance plan does not over the counter medications for allergies.
+Your health insurance plan does not cover over the counter medications for allergies.